nickg/nextcellent/readme.txt

 = Will NextCellent work with NextGEN plugins and subplugins? =

-- Since the code is based on the older version, it will work with all plugins which worked for NextGEN version 1.9.13 or earlier.
+- Nextcellent will work with all plugins which worked for NextGEN version 1.9.13 or earlier.
 However be warned many developers already started (and finished)  making the migration to new NextGEN version.

+- We are testing case by case on the compatibility list for plugins http://wpgetready.com/wiki/nextcellent-plugin/compatibility-list/

 = Wait, I'm using flash gallery along imagerotator.swf but I cannot find it in this plugin!